ARE YOU SPEAKING TO THE RIGHT CUSTOMERS?

-To build a competitive and results-driven website for your business, the web design and development process must be led by a strategy.
-Your web design strategy tells you what your website needs to do and say to help you achieve your business goals.
+To build a competitive and results-driven website for your business, the web design and development process needs to be strategy driven.
+This enforces what it is your website needs to do and say to help you achieve your business goals.

-Sure, the overarching goals for your website might be fairly simple: increase brand awareness, convert more leads, sell more products.
-But without creating personas for the web design, you’ve got no way of knowing:
+Sure, the overarching goals for your website might be fairly simple: increase brand awareness, convert more leads, sell more products – however, without creating customers personas and matching your web design to appeal to them, you’re simply flying blind.

 To avoid the following website failures, find a web design agency with marketing expertise – and make sure you ask if they include customer persona-driven guidance in their services.